Tag Archives: Culture

 “¿Vite?
 You see dat?”
 Daddy shouted and pointed to the TV, asking no one in particular.
 “Man, dat Mickey Mantle can hit dat ball sooo hard . . . !”

-Daddy and my stepmother Gloria were raising my brother Ruben.
+Daddy and my stepmother, Gloria, were raising my brother Ruben.
 Yes, I was a bit jealous.
-Although Daddy spoke both languages to me, I never became as fluent as my brother had become in Spanish.
+Although Daddy spoke both languages to me, I never became as fluent in Spanish as my brother had.
 I understood the language more than I could speak it.

 Daddy enjoyed many hobbies.
-He knew his fruits and vegetables having worked on his father’s land in his prime.
-He loved gardening and showing off his avocado and gandules (pigeon pea) plants that he himself planted as much as he loved chewing and sucking the juice from raw sugar canes.
+He knew his fruits and vegetables, having worked on his father’s land in his prime.
+He loved gardening and showing off his avocado and gandules (pigeon peas) plants that he had planted himself, just as much as he loved chewing and sucking the juice from raw sugar canes.

-Although Gloria hardly spoke English, we communicated well enough.
+Although Gloria hardly spoke English, we managed to communicate well enough.
 She treated me like her own child, showering me with loud smooches and tight squeezes.
-When she spoke to me in Spanish, I’d answered her in English and in my broken Spanish.
+When she talked to me in Spanish, I responded to her in English and my broken Spanish.
 In the mornings, she’d asked if I wanted “Con Fley” because she knew I liked cereal, and then asked if I wanted her to fix me a huevo frito, too.
 She was such a great cook; we all loved her comida.
-To see her working in the kitchen preparing mouth-watering delicacies was a common sight.
+Seeing her work in the kitchen, preparing mouth-watering delicacies, was a common sight.
 Meals were her priority.
-She often cooked wearing rollers under a hair net, sometimes in a floral house-dress and always chanclas on her feet.
+She often cooked wearing rollers under a hairnet, sometimes in a floral house dress, and always chanclas on her feet.

-Back then, feathered friends scurried about in the backyard, a number in cages were nestling on eggs.
+Back then, feathered friends scurried about in the backyard, and a number of them were nesting on eggs.
 I liked feeding the ducks and watching them swim in the pond.
-Not so much with the chickens though, I knew they were for consumption.
+Not so much with the chickens, though, I knew they were for consumption.
 But I couldn’t keep from watching in agony whenever Gloria ran after one, caught it, and then wrung the poor creature’s neck.
 It gave me the creeps.
-Then I’d stay clear from the messy job of plucking feathers.
-Gloria also chose whatever Daddy planted in the yard to compliment with anyone of her flavorful traditional entrées, whether her arroz con pollo (rice and chicken), arroz con gandules (rice and pigeon peas), or pernil (roasted pork).
-Each dish was first sautéed in sofrito (a mixture of bell peppers, garlic, onions and capers blended into a paste) in a deep caldero.
+Then I’d stay clear of the messy job of plucking feathers.
+Gloria also chose whatever Daddy planted in the yard to complement any of her flavorful traditional entrées, whether her arroz con pollo (rice and chicken), arroz con gandules (rice and pigeon peas), or pernil (roasted pork).
+Each dish was first sautéed in sofrito (a mixture of bell peppers, garlic, onions, and capers blended into a paste) in a deep caldero.
 The aroma alone made your mouth water.
 Gloria served side dishes of fried sweet plantains, large Florida avocados, simmering red beans with new potatoes, and always with a big pot of yellow rice.

 “Mary, did you like Mami’s pollo guisado?”
 Daddy asked, sipping from his cup.